danielarapi/personal-website/content/english/about-me.md

 ---
 ## Hello!
 I'm Daniel Arapi

-Passionate about technology.
-Always learning new things.
+I'm a Network Engineer whose passionate about technology and always learning new things.